 Medical Advertisement Ministry of Health Appl.
 No. ZZ46220 – valid upto 11.06.2018

-The test we offer is the neoBona test by Synlab.
+The test we offer is the neoBona test (a new generation non-invasive test for fetal abnormalities) by Synlab.

 Non-invasive prenatal testing (also knows as NIPT Test) analyzes cell-free DNA from the fetus circulating in the pregnant mother’s blood.
 This is a prenatal screening test for Down syndrome (trisomy 21) and two other common fetal chromosomal abnormalities (trisomies 18 (Edwards syndrome) and 13 (Patau syndrome)).
 Also, testing for X and Y chromosomes is possible upon request.